 Go to the CUCRC Weekly Schedule for a description of recovery meetings and groups that currently meet in the CUCRC space.
 The Center is available for reservation and open to all support needs, paths of recovery and fellowships.
 The space can accommodate meetings up to 30 people.
 If you are interested in holding a group or recovery meeting in the CUCRC, contact us at email@example.com or call 303-492-9642 to discuss options.

 Interested in getting a little more involved with the CUCRC?
 Looking to get connected with a supportive peer community?
 Want to help the recovery center continue to grow and thrive for others?
 Check out our CORE Member Program, which offers additional support and benefits for those interested in making a commitment to participating in CU Collegiate Recovery Center programs.

 If you would like to be a part of making things happen at the CUCRC, we would love to see you get involved.
-Contact us to discuss volunteer opportunities, or check out our CORE Member Program.
-If you are in a degree program or career path in a recovery-related field and are interested in discussing opportunities for internships or gaining other professional experience, contact our director Danny Conroy at email@example.com.
+Contact our program manager to discuss volunteer opportunities, propose an idea for an event or activitiy, and check out our CORE Member Program.
+If you are in a degree program or career path in a recovery-related field and are interested in discussing opportunities for internships or gaining other professional experience, contact our program director.